jylhakos/InternetOfThings/REST/README.md

 }

 ```
-Use go get command to install Gin packages.
+Use go get command to install Gin packages and dependencies.

 ```